Aligning Transformers with Continuous Feedback via Energy Rank Alignment

 \section{Experiments}

 We test ERA on both chemical and language tasks to shed light on the following questions: 1) Can we use ERA to robustly fine-tune our model to generate samples according to a desired distribution?
 2) What is the effect of changing the inverse-temperature $\beta$ during ERA?
 3) Do we maintain sample diversity (and validity) without regularizing to remain close to a reference policy, and what is the effect of increased regularization?
 4) Can we simultaneously target multiple properties with high fidelity, and how can we trade off between desired properties?
-5) Can we carry out ERA on higher capacity models with ``weak'' signals from smaller models?